DrContrary/DrContrary.github.io/_posts/2018-11-15-sytox_vizualization_continued.md

 {% endhighlight %}

-# Generate Boxplot in ggplot to Visually Detect Ouliers
+# Generate Boxplot in ggplot to Visually Detect Outliers

 The type of boxplot that we are talking about here is the box and whisker plot.
 If you recall from statistics each point on the box shows a specific data summary point.
 While the whiskers can be defined a number of ways, the default output in ggplot is Tukey's style we will focus only on this definition.
 This method define the points as such:
 * lower hinge: 25th percentile (first quartile)